data-integrations/database-plugins/db2-plugin/docs/Db2-batchsource.md

 You can specify an arbitrary number of columns to import, or import all columns using \*.
 The Query should contain the '$CONDITIONS' string.
 For example, 'SELECT * FROM table WHERE $CONDITIONS'.
 The '$CONDITIONS' string will be replaced by 'splitBy' field limits specified by the bounding query.
 The '$CONDITIONS' string is not required if numSplits is set to one.
-(Macro-enabled)

 **Bounding Query:** Bounding Query should return the min and max of the values of the 'splitBy' field.
 For example, 'SELECT MIN(id),MAX(id) FROM table'.
 Not required if numSplits is set to one.